 Nutritional Value of Butternut Squash

-The nutritional value of cubed and cooked butternut squash in one cup (205gms) is shown below:
+The nutritional value of cubed and cooked butternut squash in one cup (250 gms) is given below:

 Butternut Squash Benefits for Babies

 Some of the health benefits of butternut squash for kids are:

 Butternut squash can cause a significant reduction in the diseases that are caused by bacteria and viruses.
 Fungal infections can also be guarded against with the consumption of butternut squash.

 The Omega-3 fats that are present in butternut squash are present in the form of alpha-linolenic acid, and this is what helps to reduce inflammation.

 Butternut squash is perfect for aiding digestion as it contains a lot of fibre.
 This will help your child have regular bowel movements and will reduce the chances of constipation.

 4. Good for Eyesight

 Vitamin A and Beta-Carotene improve the eyesight of children, and this vegetable is rich in both of these nutrients.

 As antioxidants reduce the activity of free radicals in the body, the antioxidants present in butternut squash are essential for children.